kapilkale/personal-site---blog/jekyll/_posts/2013-6-26-technology-education.markdown

 \[1\] Learning to code feels a lot like TDD.
 You want to build a website.
 So you hear ruby on rails is good way to do that.
 So you start reading about rails, and then realize you need to have a general understanding of ruby.
 So you complete a couple ruby tutorials and get relatively comfortable with ruby.
 Once you've done that, you suddenly realize that you have no understanding of how databases work.
 So then you read a book about databases.
 And then you want to make your website look good.
 So now you have to learn HTML, CSS, and Javascript.
 Suddenly you've completed a project.

+\[2\] Is it even possible to teach someone who doesn't know how to code about these things?
+I think so.
+It requires a strong theoretical curriculum, kind of like the one granted to a finance or macroeconomics student who hasn't worked in banking or at the fed.